pilot2254/pilot2254/quotes.md

 > "some people talk to you in their free time; and some free their time to talk to you" — My dad

+> "someone's effort is a reflection of their interest in you"

 ## On Programming & Development

 > "Programming isn't about what you know; it's about what you can figure out." — Chris Pine